-This same protection also applies to parent PLUS Loans, too.
+This same protection applies to parent PLUS loans, too.
 This student debt is discharged if the parent who owns these loans dies.
-Additionally, parent PLUS Loans are also discharged in the case of the death of the student whose education was funded by those loans.
+Additionally, parent PLUS loans are also discharged in the case of the death of the student whose education was funded by those loans.

 Private Student Loans

-Private student loans provide far fewer protections to borrowers.
+Private student loans provide far fewer borrower protections.
 This includes protections for borrowers’ student loans after a death, as private lenders have no legal obligation to cancel or discharge student loans if a borrower dies.

 Some private lenders, including Sallie Mae, will discharge or waive the current balance of the student debt after a borrower’s death.
 Review your lending agreement to see if it provides any details about how private student loans are handled in the case of a death.

-If the private student loan isn’t discharged, however, it won’t go away.
+If the lender doesn't discharge the loan, the balance won’t go away.
 Instead, debts that are outstanding are passed to the estate, or the collection of assets, liabilities, and debts formerly owned by the deceased.

 The estate is settled through a probate process, which includes a step to pay off and settle outstanding student loans, debt, or liabilities.
 If there’s not enough money in the estate to settle all of the debt, typically the debt remains unpaid.
 But it is not passed on to someone who is not otherwise legally responsible for the debt.